-Policy F15: Housing Mix Applicants for the development of new dwellings will need to demonstrate how their proposals will meet the housing needs of older households and/or the need for smaller, homes for sale or rent.
+Policy F14: Housing Mix

+Applicants for the development of new dwellings will need to demonstrate how their proposals will meet the housing needs of older households and/or the need for smaller, homes for sale or rent.
 The development of housing with more than three bedrooms will only be supported where it is necessary to make best use of a redundant or disused rural building.

-Policy F16: Affordable Housing Affordable Rural Exception Sites will be supported within or adjoining the Limits to Development where: A. The housing is demonstrated to meet an identified local need for affordable housing that will not be met by housing commitments; B. The development is in keeping with the scale, form and character of its surroundings; C. The development does not significantly adversely affect the amenities of residents in the area; and D. Safe and suitable access to the site can be achieved for all people.
+Policy F15: Affordable Housing

+Affordable Rural Exception Sites will be supported within or adjoining the Limits to Development where: A. The housing is demonstrated to meet an identified local need for affordable housing that will not be met by housing commitments; B. The development is in keeping with the scale, form and character of its surroundings; C. The development does not significantly adversely affect the amenities of residents in the area; and D. Safe and suitable access to the site can be achieved for all people.
 All affordable housing will be subject to conditions, or a planning obligation will be sought, to ensure that when homes are allocated, priority is given to people with a local connection to Foxton Parish (i.e. including living, working or with close family ties in the Parish).

-Policy F17: Retention of Key Services and Facilities Proposals that ensure the retention and improvement of key local facilities will be supported.
+Policy F16: Retention of Key Services and Facilities

+Proposals that ensure the retention and improvement of key local facilities will be supported.
 Any redevelopment will only be supported if the facility affected is replaced by an equivalent or better provision in an equally suitable location.
 These key facilities (as at 2020) are: a primary school, pub, village hall, church, allotments and recreation ground.

-Policy F18: Water Management Where feasibility assessments are positive, new developments should incorporate Sustainable Drainage Systems (SuDS) with attenuation, storage and treatment capacities incorporated.
+Policy F17: Water Management

+Where feasibility assessments are positive, new developments should incorporate Sustainable Drainage Systems (SuDS) with attenuation, storage and treatment capacities incorporated.
 Development proposals should support the delivery of the Water Framework Directive and its objectives as set out in the Anglian River Basin Management Plan.

-Policy F19: Car Parking New developments should incorporate additional car parking spaces in accordance with the parking requirements set out in Appendix 4.
+Policy F18: Car Parking

+New developments should incorporate additional car parking spaces in accordance with the parking requirements set out in Appendix 4.

-Policy F20: Foxton Locks Developments which improve the conservation, presentation and interpretation of the Foxton Locks Area (as defined on Map 7 and the Policies Map) and allow for quiet recreational enjoyment will be supported where: A. New visitor attractions are directly associated with Foxton Locks; B. Proposals have regard for the significance of the heritage assets of the Locks Area and their setting; C. Proposals address all other relevant Policies in this Plan; D. Traffic implications, including those for the nearby Foxton village, are fully assessed and addressed; related measures that may need to be considered include traffic management, public transport improvements, road signage and junction improvements.
+Policy F19: Foxton Locks

+Development proposals which contribute to and support the conservation, presentation, interpretation and positive management of the Foxton Locks Area (as defined on the adjacent map), and allow for waterside and countryside recreational enjoyment, will be supported where:

+- A. New visitor attractions are directly associated with Foxton Locks; - B. Proposals have regard for the significance of the heritage assets of the Locks Area and their setting; - C. Proposals address all other relevant Policies in this Plan, in particular Policies F3, 4, 5, 6, 7 & 10; and - D. Traffic implications, including those for the nearby Foxton village, are fully assessed and addressed; related measures that may need to be considered include traffic management, public transport improvements, road signage and junction improvements.